Expecting The Unexpected: Towards Broad Out-Of-Distribution Detection: Distribution Shift Types in BROAD

 \subsection{Corruptions}

 The term \emph{corruptions} refers to images that have undergone a range of perceptual perturbations.
-To simulate this type of distribution shift, we employed four distinct corruptions from ImageNet-C~\citep{DBLP:journals/corr/abs-1903-12261}: defocus blur, Gaussian noise, snow, and brightness.
+To simulate this type of distribution shift, we employ four distinct corruptions from ImageNet-C~\citep{DBLP:journals/corr/abs-1903-12261}: defocus blur, Gaussian noise, snow, and brightness.
 All corruptions were implemented at the maximum intensity (5 out of 5) to simulate challenging scenarios where OOD robustness is difficult, thus highlighting the importance of effective detection.
-Analogous to the approach taken with adversarial perturbations, we implemented two distinct evaluation scenarios: Distribution Shift Detection (DSD), aiming to identify corrupted images irrespective of model predictions, and Error Detection (ED), which discriminates between incorrectly classified OOD samples and correctly classified in-distribution samples, thus focusing solely on errors introduced by the distribution shift.
+Analogous to the approach taken with adversarial perturbations, we implement two distinct evaluation scenarios: Distribution Shift Detection (DSD), aiming to identify corrupted images irrespective of model predictions, and Error Detection (ED), discriminating between incorrectly classified OOD samples and correctly classified in-distribution samples, thus focusing solely on errors introduced by the distribution shift.